zhouhao/golink-chrome-extension/README.md

 ## Features

-- Feature 1
+- Create go link shortcut with current tab
-- Feature 2
+- Redirect to real url when a go link has been typed

 ## Install